 Extracorporeal Shock Wave Therapy is a form of Electrotherapy which has shown to be beneficial in the treatment of tendon injuries such as Achilles Tendinopathy and Tennis Elbow, as well as Plantar Fasciitis.

 Exogen is a bone healing system which is used in treating fractures, especially those which are not healing naturally.
 It uses ultrasound waves to stimulate bone healing.

 Interferential is a form of TENS which uses two alternating medium frequency currents.
-The two currents are applied simultaneously and where they cross, form an area of wave interference which results in a modulated frequency equal to the difference in fr
+The two currents are applied simultaneously and where they cross, form an area of wave interference which results in a modulated frequency equal to the difference in frequency of the two waves.

 This type of therapeutic treatment is used regularly in people with chronic pain conditions.
 Treatment can either be pulsed electromagnetic fields (PEMF) or static magnetic fields (SMF).